jdclifton2/blog/_pages/research.md

 permalink: /research/
 ---

-Research Interests:  Ramsey Theory, Hypergraphs, Extremal Combinatorics
+*Research Interests*:  Ramsey Theory, Hypergraphs, Extremal Combinatorics

 Research Publications (* indicates paper is under review for publication):

-Weakend Weak Schur Numbers*
+*Weakend Weak Schur Numbers* *

 A generalization of Schur numbers,analogous to the weakened generalization of Ramsey numbers.